FantasticFiasco/serilog-sinks-http/README.md

 }
 ```

-The sink can also be configured to be durable, i.e. log events are persisted on disk before sending them over the network, thus protecting against data loss after a system or process restart.
-For more information read the [wiki](https://github.com/FantasticFiasco/serilog-sinks-http/wiki).
+The sink can also be configured to be durable, i.e. log events are persisted on disk before being sent over the network, thus protected against data loss after a system or process restart.
+For more information please read the [wiki](https://github.com/FantasticFiasco/serilog-sinks-http/wiki).

 The sink is batching multiple log events into a single request, and the following hypothetical payload is sent over the network as JSON.